If you know me, you’ll know that adhesive remover products are part of my ostomy care routine.

-This product also incudes Vitamin E, which is supposed to help to “sooth and moisturise the skin”, but I haven’t noticed any difference with my skin’s health while using this product.
+This product also includes vitamin E, which is supposed to help to “sooth and moisturize the skin”, but I haven’t noticed any difference with my skin’s health while using this product.
 That’s not to say that the vitamin E won’t offer benefits, I just haven’t noticed any.

 Does it Work?